Marquise Goodwin: Track career

+In August 2017, Goodwin was issued with a one-year ban backdated to April 2017 by the US Anti-Doping Agency (USADA) after failing to maintain his whereabouts details.
+Although Goodwin said that he had retired from the sport in 2016, it was reported that he had failed to provide his whereabouts for drug testing or formally retire, despite USADA's repeated notifications of his obligations.

 In June 2021, Goodwin competed in the long jump field in the 2020 Olympic Trials.
 However, Goodwin was unable to qualify for the Games after placing 19th out of 24 jumpers with his best jump being a 24-foot, 10-inch leap.

 Personal life

 Goodwin is married to former Longhorn hurdler champion Morgan Snow-Goodwin.
 On November 12, 2017, their premature son died just hours prior to the 49ers' game against the New York Giants.
 In November 2018, Goodwin missed two games when he and his wife lost their unborn twin boys.
-Goodwin and his wife welcomed a daughter, Marae, on February 19, 2020.
+Goodwin and his wife had three children between 2020 and 2024.
 Goodwin is a cousin of former San Francisco 49ers teammate, Adrian Colbert.